FOOT CARE NURSE COURSE (PART 2)

 All student nurses and clients of the foot care clinics are asked to sign a consent to treatment form prior to receiving any treatment which includes a freedom of information and protection of privacy act collection notice.

-Nurses are required to purchase PPE and wear uniforms, closed toe shoes/standard nursing shoes, as well as reusable eye wear/safety glasses to clinical and should bring enough scrubs for each day as there is clinical – for Part A 3 sets, Part B 4 sets.
+Nurses are required to purchase PPE and wear uniforms, closed toe shoes/standard nursing shoes, as well as reusable eye wear/safety glasses to clinical and should bring enough scrubs for each day.

 The following are additional prerequisites for all nurses applying to Part 2 of the FCN course at Confederation College: